Associated conditions of cerebral palsy can vary extensively.

 Understanding Associated Conditions of Cerebral Palsy

-It’s important to understand that cerebral palsy is a motor disorder, meaning that it only directly affects movement.
+Cerebral palsy is a motor disorder, meaning that it primarily affects one’s movements.

 However, difficulties controlling one’s movements can also affect major body functions such as circulation, digestion, and breathing.